 In addition to the closing conditions, a company purchase agreement contains more or less extensive rescission rights for the period between signing and closing.
 On the purchaser side, in the case of an asset deal, a link is often desired to notice periods under labour law, that in the event of an objection by a key employee, the purchaser can withdraw from the contract.
 In general, a so-called MAC clause (Material Adverse Change) is also advantageous for the purchaser, which entitles him to rescind the contract in the event of significant adverse effects on business operations (for example, a drop in sales or the loss of a key customer).
 To control management during the transition phase, purchasers usually demand extensive control options and specify a framework catalogue of permitted transactions.

 While signing determines the conclusion of the contract, closing refers to the actual act of delivering the business as a contractual object.
 In between, the so-called closing requirements are created, and closing obstacles are cleared so that the company’s ownership can be transferred.
-A time gap can rarely be avoided in this process and can last from a few days to several months in complex cases.
+In our experience, a time gap can rarely be avoided in this process and can last from a few days to several months in complex cases.
 During this time, the former owner is still wholly autonomous but is usually intensively supervised by the purchaser.
 He is also in a duty of care towards the purchaser, who is entitled to rescind the contract in certain cases, given the appropriate contractual provisions.

 Due to this state of limbo and the many potential conflict points, the time interval between signing and closing should always be as short as possible.
 The seller should insist on a down payment at signing; if the purchaser refuses to complete the transaction (fails to pay the purchase price), the seller is entitled to rescind the contract and to retain the down payment as a penalty.
 Furthermore, rights of rescission and covenants should be agreed to the lowest possible extent.
 The seller should exercise particular caution in managing the business, documenting relevant business transactions, and coordinating them with the purchaser.
 In this way, security for the seller is sufficiently guaranteed even in the critical phase of the transition, and nothing stands in the way of the successful sale of the business.